Boot Camp (TV series): Episode 1 - "Meet the Recruits"

 Sixteen civilians were taken by coach to a military training facility in Florida, and were quickly subjected to the four drill instructors' aggressive induction processing.
 After receiving haircuts more suitable for the military, the recruits were taken to their Barracks where they would sleep and eat for the rest of the process.
 Within five hours of arrival, Katherine was already having doubts about being in Boot Camp and after feigning illness, decided to quit the game.
-Meyer immediately became seen as a troublemaker, finding it hard to take the process seriously, and was soon disliked by the most of the squad, but after encouragement from Thomson, prepared a damage limitation speech, apologizing and asking the others for a second chance over breakfast.
+Meyer immediately became seen as a troublemaker, finding it hard to take the process seriously, and was soon disliked by most of the squad, but after encouragement from Thomson, prepared a damage limitation speech, apologizing and asking the others for a second chance over breakfast.
 Although many of the female recruits were convinced by the speech, the males were more skeptical.
 After a random selection process, Wolf was named as the first Squad Leader.
 On a 1.5-mile run, Haar's physical limitations became clear to the others, but despite a struggle she pushed through and completed the run.
 During the mission, the core group of strong males – Wolf, Moretti, Jackson and Park - upset Brown, who felt that they were treating the females as inferiors, and along with Meyer, she rallied the women to vote out Park in order to prevent themselves from being picked off by the stronger members of the squad.
 Park confronted Meyer, leading to the men agreeing to target him.
 At Dismissal Hill, the vote was close, but eventually Meyer and Brown's campaigning paid off, and Park became the first to be dismissed in a vote of 7-6-1-1.
 Due to Katherine leaving the game, Park was not given the chance to discharge any of the remaining members of the squad.